mnickrogers/ColorCapture/README.md

 # ColorCapture
-A set of tools for extracting dominant colors from clothing.
+A set of tools for extracting dominant colors from images of clothing.
 Enables color analysis and manipulation in iOS.

 ## File Descriptions
 ### Analysis.swift